-- (a) The following employees who are NZEI Te Riu Roa members shall be covered by this agreement: - (i) All employees employed by the employer parties to this agreement in any capacity in relation to supervision, care, and education of children in an early childhood education centre. - (ii) Employees employed by Big Steps Educare to undertake clerical and/or administration duties in an early childhood education centre - (b) New employees will be provided with a copy of this agreement and the details of how to contact NZEI Te Riu Roa (union) and will be advised that where a new employee joins the union, they will be covered by the terms and conditions of this agreement.
-Where the new employee has authorised the employer to pass on their contact details, the employer will advise the union that they have been employed and whether on an individual agreement or this agreement. - (c) NZEI Te Riu Roa shall forward to each employer party to this agreement a list of the NZEI Te Riu Roa members employed by that employer prior to the commencement of this agreement and thereafter on an annual basis.
+- (a) The following employees who are NZEI Te Riu Roa members shall be covered by this agreement: - All employees employed by the employer parties to this agreement in any capacity in relation to supervision, care, and education of children in an early childhood education centre or out-of-school care and recreation programme or scheme. - (ii) Employees employed by employer parties to this agreement to undertake clerical and/or administration duties in an early childhood education centre as defined in clause 6(g). - (iii) Employees employed by employer parties to this agreement as a coordinator of a home-based early childhood education service. - (b) New employees will be provided with a copy of this agreement and the details of how to contact NZEI Te Riu Roa (union) and will be advised that where a new employee joins the union, they will be covered by the terms and conditions of this agreement.
+Where the new employee has authorised the employer to pass on their contact details, the employer will advise the union that they have been employed. - (c) NZEI Te Riu Roa shall forward to each employer party to this agreement a list of the NZEI Te Riu Roa members employed by that employer prior to the commencement of this agreement and thereafter on an annual basis.
 The purpose of these provisions is to ensure that NZEI Te Riu Roa members covered by the coverage of this agreement are provided with the terms and conditions of this agreement. - (d) This agreement reflects both a process of constructive engagement and a significant investment by NZEI Te Riu Roa and its members and employers and their representatives.